DualBrain/VbRogue/README.md

 # VbRogue
 A Rogue clone written in Visual Basic.

+The purpose of this project is as a learning device to...

+* learn fundamental programming techniques.
+* write a game.
+* use Visual Basic.
+* work as a team (OSS).
+* and do so using http://github.com.

+This project is for those with little to no knowledge of programming, for those who have tons of experience and everyone in between.
+The idea is to have fun while both learning and lending knowledge along the way.

+Some of this collaboration is taking place in-person through http://basicsig.com monthly meetings while other interactions will be completely over the web.

 # Folder Structure

 * Documents - Contains reference materials for writing a rogue clone.
-* Rogue-likes - Contains examples I've come across that demonstrate a "rogue-like" experience; including these examples for information purposes.
+* Rogue-likes - Contains several examples I've come across that demonstrate a "rogue-like" experience; including these examples for information purposes.

 # Found a bug?